-Schedules are helpful, but should be guidelines and can be adjusted.
+Schedules are helpful, but think of them as guidelines that can be adjusted.
 If your strongest application needs more time to cultivate, take that time.
-Rolling application cycles can be confusing at times for applicants.
+Rolling application cycles can be confusing for applicants.
 The concept of applying, “the earlier the better,” can create anxiety.
 Applications submitted by January 1, or even mid-January, are still timely applications.
 Thus, if you needed an LSAT retake or had a rough work or semester schedule, fear not.
-Take some time to enjoy the holidays and chip away at the application components so that you are creating the strongest narrative for admissions committees rather than the earliest.
+Take some time to enjoy the holidays and chip away at the application components so that you are creating the strongest narrative for admissions committees rather than just the earliest.

 If you need some extra assistance adjusting the schedule of your law school application cycle, I have some suggestions:

 First, think about seeking a free consultation with one of our great law school consultants to assess areas that may need expert advice or assistance.

 Also, take some time to review this helpful webinar for insight and information:

 There is time to enjoy turkey, time to enjoy the holidays and time to submit your strongest application to law school.